Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

-Reasoning as it was done before, for each critical boundary point $c_i$ there is a critical cycle of saddle boundary points such that there is no transversal homoclinic intersection between the unstable and stable branches of those saddle points (otherwise the proposition is also proved); moreover, by remark \ref{enlarging} one can assume that the cycle is maximal.
-If the cycle is a touching cycle, by proposition \ref{touching} the proposition is concluded.
-If not, for each $c_i$ one produces a Pixton disk $D_{j_i}$ associated to a cycle between boundary saddle periodic point that does not necessarily contains $c_i$ but at least $\Ga^u(p_i)$ (the saddle that contains $c_i$ in its stable manifold) accumulates on $D_{j_i}$.
-By remark \ref{rmk:pixton} it follows that there is $z_{j_i}$ in the unstable branch of one of the saddles of the Pixton disk $D_{j_i}$ such that $\omega(x_{j_i})$ is disjoint with the interior of the Pixton disk $D_{j_i}i$.
-If for some $x_{j_i'}$ it follows that $\omega(x_{j_i})$ does not have a critical point then $\omega(x_{j_i})$ is a periodic orbit $O(\hat q)$ contained in $\La^u(p)$ and $x_{j_i}\in W^s_\DD(\hat q)$; if $\hat q\notin \{q_1\dots q_n\}$ then the unstable branch accumulated by $\Ga^u(p)$ does not have critical points and therefore, $\La^u(\hat q)$ is either a (semi)attracting periodic point or a normally hyperbolic arc and in both cases the proposition is proved; if $\hat q\in \{q_1\dots q_n\}$ then it implies that the unstable of the Pixton disk $D_{j_i}$ accumulates on another Pixton disk $D_{j_i'}$.
-In that case, one can repeat the argument with the Pixton disk $D_{j_i'}$ and observe that the proposition is either proved or the unstable branches of the periodic points in the cycle involved in the Pixton disk has to accumulate on another Pixton disk; since it cannot hold that there is a cycle between Pixton disk since the cycle in each Pixton disk is maximal, then it follows that for some $x_{j_i}$ its $\omega(x_{j_i})$ does not have critical points and the proposition is concluded.
+Now we have a simple dichotomy: either i) $\hat q\notin \{q_1\dots q_n\}$ or ii) $\hat q\in \{q_1\dots q_n\}$.
+In the first case, the unstable branch accumulated by $\Ga^u(p)$ does not have critical points and therefore, $\La^u(\hat q)$ is either a (semi)attracting periodic point or a normally hyperbolic arc and in both cases the proposition is proved.
+In the second case, the unstable branches of the saddles in the cycle ${\cal C}_{j_i}$ accumulate on another Pixton disk $D_{j_i'}$.
+One can repeat the argument with the Pixton disk $D_{j_i'}$ and observe that the proposition is either proved or the unstable branches of the periodic points in the cycle ${\cal C}_{j_i'}$ involved in the Pixton disk has to accumulate on another Pixton disk; since the cycle in each Pixton disk is maximal there cannot be a cycle between Pixton disk, then it follows that for some $x_{j_i}$ its $\omega(x_{j_i})$ does not have critical points and the proposition is concluded.

 \end{proof}